June 22, 2022

 The process then incorporates an analysis of these various data streams and evaluates them in the contexts of real world global cyber event frequencies, along with their financial impact and the company’s firmographic and technographic profiles.
 After processing hundreds of thousands of simulated cyber events, the model arrives at accurate risk quantification metrics.

-To arrange a demo of Quantum, contact us here
+To arrange a demo of our cyber risk quantification platform, contact us here.